Spring into Action

 Manager Memo #3

 To help you lead your departments through the difficult and pressing circumstances related to the impact of COVID-19, please review these important manager messages and share with other managers in your areas.
-The manager memos, along with resources are posted on the HR web page, Manager Resources for COVID-19.
-These regular updates to management provide guidance on key issues related to supporting staff and operations, […]
+The manager memos, along with resources are posted on the HR website.
+These regular updates to management provide guidance on key issues related to supporting staff and operations, recognizing that circumstances […]

 COVID-19 Manager Memo #2

 To help you lead your departments through the difficult and pressing circumstances related to the impact of COVID-19, please review these important manager messages and share with other managers in your areas.
-The manager memos, along with resources are posted on the HR web page, Manager Resources for COVID-19.
-Faculty and staff are incredibly valuable to our mission. […]
+The manager memos, along with resources are posted on the HR website.
+Faculty and staff are incredibly valuable to our mission.
+Right now, our employees […]

 COVID-19 Impact – Management Memo #1